Skip to main content

 #

-The processing time for Form I-526E varies depending on the case type and current workload.
-It's essential to consult the official USCIS processing time tool for the most accurate information.
+Processing time for I-526E varies by case type and current workload — always check the official USCIS processing time tool.

 Why this matters